 So before making a purchasing decision, users seek the input and advice of others.
 If I see not only three trustworthy people’s amazing testimonials but also 10,000 Facebook likes, I feel at ease.
 I know that someone else is certain about this product, so I should be too.

-Advocacy marketing drives our desire to be similar
+Customer advocacy marketing drives our desire to be similar.

 We tend to do things that the people around us do.
 It’s a pretty safe way to navigate the world.
 People adopt the behaviours of others when given the green light to do so, especially when those people are our peers.